Delmar Loop

 The Delmar Loop, often referred to by St. Louis residents simply as The Loop, is an entertainment, cultural and restaurant district in University City, Missouri and the adjoining western edge of St. Louis near Washington University in St. Louis and Forest Park.

 Many of its attractions are located in the streetcar suburb of University City, but the area is expanding eastward into the Skinker DeBaliviere neighborhood of the City of St. Louis.
 In 2007, the American Planning Association named the Delmar Loop "One of the 10 Great Streets in America."

 Origin and overview

 The area gets its name from a streetcar turnaround, or "loop", formerly located in the area.

 Delmar Boulevard was originally known as Morgan Street.
-According to Norbury L. Wayman in his circa 1980 series History of St. Louis Neighborhoods, the name Delmar was coined when two early landowners living on opposite sides of the road, one from Delaware and one from Maryland, combined the names of their home states.
+Norbury L. Wayman wrote in History of St. Louis Neighborhoods that the name Delmar was coined when two early landowners living on opposite sides of the road, one from Delaware and one from Maryland, combined the names of their home states.
 The town of Delmar, Delaware, on the border between the two states, derived its name in similar fashion.

-The Delmar Loop station, a stop on the MetroLink Red Line, is located at the eastern end of the area.
+The Delmar Loop station, a stop on the MetroLink Red Line, sits at the eastern end of the area.